A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Trajectory-based features that capture problem-algorithm interaction

 \paragraph{Opt2Vec features} The trajectory-based ELA and DynamoRep features are designed to analyze and represent the entire trajectory of an optimization run.
-However, an important aspect is the extent of information contained within a small, specific segment of the optimization trajectory, such as a particular timestamp, iteration, or population.
+However, an important aspect is the information contained within a small, specific segment of the optimization trajectory, such as a particular timestamp, iteration, or population.
 This is especially crucial when it comes to optimizing dynamic algorithms efficiently.
 For this purpose, Opt2Vec~\cite{korovsec4316939opt2vec} features propose the usage of autoencoders to encode the information found in the interaction between an optimization algorithm and optimization problem into an embedded subspace.
 These representations take the populations considered by an optimization algorithm instance in each iteration of its execution, scale the candidate solutions and objective function values, and identify a subset of informative populations.
-The proposed approach is designed to capture features for parts of the optimization problem's search space that the algorithm explores at a specific timestamp or iteration during the optimization process. \paragraph{Iterative-based ELA features} As an indirect outcome of the Opt2vec study are the iterative-based ELA features, which involve calculating the ELA features on each population separately, and concatenating the population representations to generate a representation for the entire trajectory.
+The subset of informative populations is obtained by calculating the Frobenius norm on the differences of the matrices representing consecutive populations of the algorithm's execution, and discarding one of the populations if the Forbenius norm is smaller than a predefined threshold.
+The proposed approach is designed to capture features for parts of the optimization problem's search space that the algorithm explores at a specific timestamp or iteration during the optimization process.
+The Opt2Vec features are evaluated for the task of classifying problems from the CEC benchmark suite.
+In particular, 30 CEC problems in three different dimensions (10,30,50) are used.
+Different dimensionalities of the same problem are treated as different problems, resulting in 90 problem classes used in the classification task.
+The Opt2Vec features achieve classification accuracies over 80\% for the recognition of the problem being solved and its dimension.

+\paragraph{Iterative-based ELA features} An indirect outcome of the Opt2vec and DynamoRep studies are the iterative-based ELA features, which involve calculating the ELA features on each population separately, and concatenating the population representations to generate a representation for the entire trajectory.
 In this way, the representations would capture the dynamics and behavior of the algorithm on the problem landscape, however, the dimension of the generated representation (i.e., number of features) grows linearly with the number of iterations for which the algorithm is run.
+The iterative ELA features have been evaluated for algorithm selection, problem classification and algorithm classification~\cite{dynamorep, opt2vec}.